 He has numerous patents and >200 peer-reviewed publications.
 His current research interests focus on the development of imaging technologies and methods with a focus on image-guided interventions, including radiation therapy and surgery.

 As EVP of Science and Research, Dr. Wouters is focused on creating an environment that incentivizes, facilitates and rewards excellence in research across all elements of UHN.
 To this end, he led the development of UHN’s 2019–23 Strategic Research Plan, which incorporates team science and collaborative strategies to achieve UHN’s goals for research impact and organizational excellence.
 The implementation of this plan will help deliver TeamUHN’s shared vision of A Healthier World.

-Brian Hodges is Professor in the Faculty of Medicine and the Faculty of Education at the University of Toronto; he holds the Currie Chair in Health Professions Education Research at the Wilson Centre and is Executive-Vice President Education at the University Health Network (Toronto General, Toronto Western, Princess Margaret, Toronto Rehab Hospitals and the Michener Institute).
+Brian D. Hodges is Professor in the Faculty of Medicine and at the Ontario Institute for Studies in Education at the University of Toronto and Executive Vice President Education and Chief Medical Officer at UHN.
 He is a practicing psychiatrist and teacher.
 His research focuses on assessment, competence, compassion and the future of the health profession.
 His work has been recognized with the Association of American Medical Colleges Flexner Award (2015) and the Karolinska Institutet Prize for Research in Medical Education (2016).

 Darlene Dasent is the Vice President and Chief Financial Officer at UHN.
 She plays a critical role as a key business enabler through aligning strategic and financial initiatives with patient and TeamUHN priorities.